vaibhavagg12393/Interview_GetGrist/README.md

 ```

-   C.) Compile and run the code<br>
+   C.) Compile and run the code in any IDE ( I used Eclipse)<br>

 ##Execution

-To execute this exercise, compile and run GetGrist.java in any IDE ( I used Eclipse)
+To execute this exercise, first add the JSON library to the build path, then compile and run GetGrist.java in any IDE ( I used Eclipse)

 ###Output